 When meth affects your health, it’s time to seek help.
 Bedrock Recovery Center can help you take your life back from meth addiction.
 We’ll treat you with a full-body approach that considers your health as well as your addiction.

 That approach may include:

-- Medical detox to keep you safe and comfortable during withdrawal
+- Medical meth detox to keep you safe and comfortable during withdrawal

 - Behavioral treatment such as counseling or therapy to help you unlearn the coping mechanisms that led you to meth

-Your residential inpatient stay will prepare you for a lifetime of recovery.
-Call Bedrock Recovery Center today to learn how we can help you.
+Your Meth addiction residential inpatient rehab stay will prepare you for a lifetime of recovery.
+Call Bedrock Recovery Center today to learn how we can help you